Antonov

-Antonov StC is a state-owned commercial company.
-Its headquarters and main industrial grounds were originally located in Novosibirsk, and in 1952 were transferred to Kyiv.
-On 12 May 2015 it was transferred from the Ministry of Economic Development and Trade to the Ukroboronprom (Ukrainian Defense Industry).
+Antonov Company is a state-owned commercial company originally established in Novosibirsk, Russian Soviet Federative Socialist Republic (RSFSR).
+In 1952, the company relocated to Kiev, Ukrainian SSR, then part of the Soviet Union.
+On 12 May 2015, it was transferred from the Ministry of Economic Development and Trade to the Ukroboronprom (Ukrainian Defense Industry).

 In June 2016, Ukraine's major state-owned arms manufacturer Ukroboronprom announced the creation of the Ukrainian Aircraft Corporation within its structure, to combine all aircraft manufacturing enterprises in Ukraine.